RyanFrantz/ryanfrantz.github.io/cv/index.md

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

-I am looking for a role that I can dive into and make meaningful contributions to further the team's mission.
-When the path is clear I can be a force multiplier; in the face of ambiguity I can set a course.
-I'll do the hard work, the boring work.
-And I’ll support focus, so that we work on the right thing at the right time.
+I dive into my roles, identifying key outcomes, and prioritizing work to deliver the team's mission.
+When the path is clear I'm a force multiplier; in the face of ambiguity I set a course.
+I do the hard work, the boring work.
+And I create the conditions necessary to support focus, so that we work on the right thing at the right time.

 # Experience